encode/django-rest-framework/docs/tutorial/1-serialization.md

             else:
                 return JSONResponse(serializer.errors, status=400)

+Note that because we want to be able to POST to this view from clients that won't have a CSRF token we need to mark the view as `csrf_exempt`.
+This isn't something that you'd normally want to do, and REST framework views actually use more sensible behavior than this, but it'll do for our purposes right now.

 We'll also need a view which corrosponds to an individual comment, and can be used to retrieve, update or delete the comment.

+    @csrf_exempt
     def comment_instance(request, pk):
         """
         Retrieve, update or delete a comment instance.